-The Plug Parameters Menu is used to define Plug Names, boot/sequence delay times and Power Up Default values for each of the TSM/RSM's Switched AC Outlets.
+The Plug Parameters Menu is used to define Plug Names, boot/sequence delay times and Power Up Default values for each of the RSM-xRy Series Unit's Switched AC Outlets.
 Note that this function is only available when you have accessed command mode using a password that permits Administrator Level commands.